otrv4/otrv4/architecture-decisions/003-client-profile.md

  The OTRv3 AKE continues.
 ```

-Rollback from vX (released after 4) protocol to v4 protocol can be fully
+Rollback from vX (defined after version 4) protocol to v4 protocol can be fully
 detected by OTRv4:

-- For OTRvX (released after OTRv4), the known state machine versions are:
+- For OTRvX (released after OTRv4), the known protocol versions are:
   X, ..., 4.
-- After receiving a Client Profile, an OTRvX client may cryptographically
+- After receiving a Client Profile, an OTRvX client will verify that OTRvX is
-  verify that OTRvX is supported and enforce using that version.
+  supported and enforce using the "X" version.

 ```
 Alice                               Malory                                Bob
  ?OTRvX4  ----------------------->  ?OTRv4  ---------------------------->
           <-------------------------------------------------------------  Identity Message (v4)
                                                                           + Client Profile (versions "X4")
- Detects the rollback and notifies the user.
-Should also abort the DAKE.
+ Bob's client detects the "version" rollback attack and notifies Bob.
+It should also abort the DAKE.
 ```

-Notice the following case is not a rollback because "X" is not a known version
+Consider that the following case is not a "version" rollback attack because "X"
-from Alice's perspective.
-Also notice that the list of known versions for OTRv4
+is not a known version from Alice's perspective.
+Also take into account that the
-is (4, 3) - and 3 does not support Client Profiles.
-In this case, the only check
+list of known versions for OTRv4 is (4, 3), and version 3 does not support
-you need to perform in OTRv4 is making sure "4" is in the received Client
+Client Profiles.
+For this reason, the only check to be performed in OTRv4 is
-Profile.
+making sure that "4" is in the version field of the received Client Profile.

 ```
 Alice                               Malory                                Bob